What Is Product Analytics? Examples, Metrics, Use Cases

 11 Must-Track Product Adoption KPIs & Metrics to Analyze With Whatfix

-Product analytics helps engineers, marketers, developers, and designers gauge customer satisfaction, inspect campaigns, optimize resources, and create offers tailored to your users’ pain points.
+Product analytics helps engineers, marketers, developers, and designers gauge customer satisfaction, inspect campaigns in detail, optimize resources, and create offers tailored to users’ pain points.
+Let’s take a look how different members of an organization utilize product analytics.

 1. Product managers

-A product manager defines what users want, connects those envisioned features to a company’s bigger goals (such as revenue, growth, etc.), and prioritizes these features to ensure the most profitable are built first.
-All that work requires knowing how your users’ usage patterns, engagement, and satisfaction with what you have already built.
+A product manager defines what users want, connects those envisioned features to a company’s bigger goals (such as revenue, growth, etc.), and prioritizes these features according to impact.
+Product analytics are the key to doing all of this in a data-driven way.

 2. Product marketers